-Friends’ membership subscriptions provide a valuable small regular income which contributes towards collection care and improvements to The Argyll Papers’ research facilities.
+Friends’ membership subscriptions provide a valuable regular income which contributes towards collection care and improvements to the Argyll Papers’ research facilities.
 The Friends also support fund-raising initiatives for the archive to help with conservation, cataloguing and engagement.

-The Heritage Lottery, NMCT, Tiree Windfall Trust, An Iodhlann, Clan Campbell Education Foundation funded Written in the Landscape, an exciting new 3-year project to catalogue, conserve and promote all of the publicly available family and estate archives in Argyll.
-Working with Argyll and Bute Council Archives Service, The Argyll Papers archivist has developed a partnership project which will also create professional support and networking opportunities for all of the local heritage centres in Argyll.
+The Heritage Lottery, NMCT, Tiree Windfall Trust, An Iodhlann, Clan Campbell Education Foundation funded Written in the Landscape project to catalogue, conserve and promote all of the publicly available family and estate archives in Argyll has recently been completed.
+Working with Argyll and Bute Council, now liveArgyll, Archives Service, the project delivered professional support and networking opportunities for local heritage centres in Argyll.
 The evaluation of this project can be accessed here.

 Friends of the Argyll Papers is a Scottish Charity SC045835